Derek Carr throws a TD pass in his Saints debut, a 26-24 preseason win over the Chiefs

 Chiefs star QB Patrick Mahomes started but took just five snaps before Kansas City’s first drive ended with a failed fourth-and-1 play on a direct snap to reserve tight end Blake Bell.

+“We were a little flat at the beginning.
+You can’t do that,” Chiefs coach Andy Reid said.
+“You come to work ready to go.”

-Carr looked comfortable taking his first live snaps in his new offense, completing six of eight passes for 70 yards on the game’s opening drive.
+That’s what Carr did.
+He looked comfortable taking his first live snaps in his new offense, completing six of eight passes for 70 yards during his only drive.

-Aftrer twice rolling away from pressure on first-down completions to tight end Juwan Johnson and running back Alvin Kamara, Carr closed out the 12-play, 80-yard drive with a 4-yard pass to Keith Kirkwood as the receiver crossed the back of the end zone.
+Aftrer twice rolling away from pressure on first-down completions to tight end Juwan Johnson and running back Alvin Kamara, Carr capped the 12-play, 80-yard drive with a 4-yard pass to Keith Kirkwood as the receiver crossed the back of the end zone.

+“I was fired up because now I get to move and work on my stuff in a live scenario,” Carr said.
+“It was satisfying because those are the realest reps it gets.
+Like, they can hit me out there.”

 With backups in the game for both teams, the Saints rallied late.